 The BMW CAS (Car Access System) Module is a crucial component of the car’s security system.
 A failure of this module can result in various symptoms, such as the key fob not working, engine start problems, central locking issues, and warning lights on the dashboard.
-These issues can impact not only the security of the vehicle but also the daily functionality of the car.
+These issues can impact not only the vehicle’s security but also the car’s daily functionality.
 This article will discuss the common symptoms of a BMW CAS module failure and why it is important to have it repaired as soon as possible.

 What is the BMW CAS module?

 CAS stands for the Car Access System.
 Two of the main functions of the BMW CAS module include: